Audio-visual Multi-channel Integration and Recognition of Overlapped Speech: Experimental Results

 \subsection{Impact of visual occlusion}

+In this section, we further investigate the robustness of the proposed AVSR multi-channel recognition systems when the video data quality is degraded by visual occlusion, as previously described in Section V-D.

+As shown in Table V, three methods are considered to improve the system performance with occluded visual inputs:

+1) {\bf Using angle features}: With the DOA information contained by angle features, the negative influence of visual input occlusion can be alleviated.
+In the \textit{TF masking} systems, using AF consistently improves the system robustness to visual occlusions (sys.4 vs. sys.5, sys.8 vs. sys.9, sys.12 vs. sys.13).
+For the \textit{mask-based MVDR} systems, angle features show their effectiveness when the occlusion rate is larger than 60\% (sys.17 vs. sys.18, sys.25 vs. sys.26).

-In this section, we further investigate the robustness of the proposed AVSR multi-channel recognition systems when the video data quality is degraded under occlusion.
-We use a 400 hour multi-style audio-visual training data set containing a 200h subset with video occlusion applied and the remaining half based on the original 200h data without occlusion to fine-tune the \textit{TF masking} and \textit{mask-based MVDR} systems from section VI-C with the CTC cost function.
+2) {\bf Using multi-style occluded data}: In order to improve the generalization to video occlusion at various percentage settings described in Section V-D, a 400-hour multi-style audio-visual training data set containing a 200h subset with video occlusion applied and the remaining half based on the original 200h data without occlusion was used to fine-tune the \textit{TF masking} and the \textit{mask-based} MVDR multi-channel AVSR systems in Table IV (sys.6-9 and sys.16-19) using the CTC cost function.
+A general trend can be found in Figure 9 (systems fine-tuned using multi-style occluded data shown on red lines) and Table V: the multi-style occluded data fine-tuned audio-visual multi-channel recognition systems (sys.13 and sys.26 in Table V) consistently outperform the baseline audio-only systems (Sys.1, 14 in Table V) even when using occluded video input with the lip region randomly covered up to 80\% for the TF masking (sys.1 vs. sys.13) and 60\% for the mask-based MVDR (sys.14 vs. sys.26) multi-channel systems.

+3) {\bf In-painting}: A visual in-painting neural network following \cite{inpainting} was trained using the occluded {\tt Train-val} set of LRS2 to in-paint the occluded visual image.
+Figure 10 shows some examples of the occluded images before and after being restored using the in-painting approach.
+If the input image is occluded, the in-painting network can restore the occluded region with some distortion.
+In contrast, if the video is not occluded, the in-painting network will keep the image almost unchanged.
+From Figure 9 (line in green vs. line in blue) and Table V (sys.2-5 vs. sys.6-9, sys.15-18 vs. sys.19-22) the following can be observed: using in-painting neural network can improve both the \textit{TF-masking} and the \textit{mask-based MVDR} multi-channel AVSR systems' robustness to visual occlusion when the occlusion rate is 60\% or above.